keesiemeijer/php-basics-tutorial/arrays.md

 $animals = array( 'dog', 'cat', 'rabbit' );
 ```

 This array has no array keys.
 PHP sees arrays without keys as if it has numbered array keys.
-In this example PHP sees it like this (with array keys 0, 1 and 2).
+In this example PHP sees the array like this (with array keys 0, 1 and 2).

 ```php
 $animals = array(